 Consolidated testimony.-Senator Chafee urges all witnesses who have a common position or who have the .ame general interest to consolidate their testimony and designate a single spokesman to present their common viewpoint orally to the Subcommittee.
 This procedure will enable the Subcommittee to receive a wider expression of views than it might otherwise obtain.
 Senator Chafee urges that all witnesses exert a maximum effort to consolidate and coordinate their statements.

-Legislative Reorganization Act.-Senator Chafee stated that the Legislative Reor-
+Legislative Reorganization Act.-Senator Chafee stated that the Legislative Reorganization Act.-Senator Chafee stated tha ment.'

-Legislative Reorganization Act.-Senator Chafee stated that the Legislative Reorganization Act of 1946, as amended, requires all witnesses appearing before the Committees of Congress "to file in advance written statements of their proposed testimony, and to limit their oral presentations to brief summaries of their argument."
+Legislative Reorganization Act.-Senator Chafee stated that the Legislative Reorganization Act of 1946, as amended, requires all witnesses appearing before the Committees of Congress "to file in advance written statements of their proposed testimony, and to limit their oral presentations to brief summaries of their argu-